mmta/dsiem-rustui/README.md

 [![CI](https://github.com/mmta/dsiem-rustui/actions/workflows/publish.yml/badge.svg)](https://github.com/mmta/dsiem-rustui/actions/workflows/publish.yml)

+>[!WARNING]
+>This repo had been merged into [Defenxor Dsiem-rs](https://github.com/defenxor/dsiem-rs).
+>There will be no new updates or releases here; developments will continue in that repo instead.
+>

 This is an experimental [Yew](https://yew.rs/)-based WebAssembly app for managing alarms in [Dsiem](https://github.com/defenxor/dsiem).
 The aim is to replace the existing Angular [web UI](https://github.com/defenxor/dsiem/blob/master/docs/web_interfaces.md#dsiem-web-ui) with something that will have fewer dependabot warnings over time.

 This app has fewer functionalities (and much smaller download) than the existing web UI.
 The only available functions are: